Sypher12233/JavaScript-Review/README.md

-# Conditional-Statements-JS-
+# This repository is updated regularly.
-Assignment of truthy and falsy evaluations.
+With new topics everyday, as I learn and try to explain them:)